Eucryphia glutinosa

-Eucryphia glutinosa, the brush bush or nirrhe, is a species of flowering plant in the family Cunoniaceae, native to moist woodland habitats in Chile.
+Eucryphia glutinosa, commonly known as brush bush, nirrhe, and guindo santo, is a species of flowering plant in the family Cunoniaceae.
+It is endemic to Chile, where it inhabits moist woodland habitats in the Maule, Ñuble, Biobio, and Araucania regions.
 It is a large deciduous shrub or small tree, growing to 10 m tall by 6 m wide, with glossy dark green leaves turning red in autumn.
 Single (or occasionally double) four-petalled, fragrant white flowers with prominent stamens appear in late summer.

-The Latin specific epithet glutinosa means “sticky, glutinous”.
+The Latin specific epithet glutinosa means "sticky, glutinous".